Kitchen Health 101

 Post those answers on your fridge, in your cooler bag, on that pizza delivery magnet (that you really should have thrown out) to remind yourself why you are making the effort to take better care of yourself and your kitchen.

-Tell me in the comments below what you have done to make your kitchen a more nourishing place and/or less of a depleting one.
+I’d love to hear what you have done to make your kitchen a more nourishing place and/or less of a depleting one.
+Share in the comments below.

 Need more ideas for how to bring the good into your kitchen?
 Check out 7 Ways to Invest in Your Health at the Grocery Store